 Here are my answers to commonly asked questions about my practice.
 If you have any further questions please contact me and I'll be happy to answer them.

-Why do you currently work only by video conferencing or telephone?
+Why do you currently work mainly by video conferencing or telephone?

 I love face to face work but the reality of COVID-19 means this has become more of a risk.
-Current professional guidance for clinical psychologists recommend working remotely wherever possible.
 Working by video conferencing, or phone, also means I can charge less and be more flexible about the days/times I offer.
 I have received my clinical supervision by video conferencing, for the past four years, and have found it equally effective as face to face supervision.
 Most importantly I have been pleasantly surprised by the effectiveness, for customers, of using video conferencing and the telephone exclusively since April 2020.

 What happens in a typical consultation?

 Can I choose what happens in my own consultation?

 The adequacy of our social relationships impacts our risk of premature death as much as smoking and alcohol consumption and more than our level of physical activity and obesity.
 In these ways adequate social relationships increase our relative length of life.
 So, given it is in our self interest, how might we improve the adequacy of our social relationships?
 Psychological therapy is one way to practice improving the adequacy of our social relationships.
 I have described this process and many more in this article: a matter of life and death.

 Won't therapy just go over old ground and leave me stuck in the same place but poorer?